olibooty/webcam-webapp/README.md

 # Webcam Web App Outline

 ## Overview
-This document outlines the structure and functionality of a web application that captures a webcam stream, displays it on an HTML canvas, and applies various effects to the stream using an intermediate canvas for image processing.
+This document outlines the structure and functionality of a web application that captures a webcam stream, displays it on an HTML canvas, applies various effects to the stream using an intermediate canvas for image processing, and allows users to save the processed image with a timestamp.

 ## Project Structure
-- `index.html`: The main HTML file that includes the video element, canvases, and controls.
+- `index.html`: The main HTML file that includes the video element, canvases, controls, and a save button.
 - `styles.css`: The CSS file for styling the application.
-- `app.js`: The main JavaScript file that handles the webcam stream, canvas drawing, and effects.
+- `app.js`: The main JavaScript file that handles the webcam stream, canvas drawing, effects, and saving the processed image.
 - `effects.js`: A JavaScript file containing functions for different effects.
 - `utils.js`: A JavaScript file for utility functions.
 - `form-controller.js`: A JavaScript file for handling form input changes and storing effect data.